Emergency Committee of Atomic Scientists

-The Emergency Committee of Atomic Scientists (ECAS) was founded by Albert Einstein and Leó Szilárd in 1946.
+The Emergency Committee of Atomic Scientists (ECAS) was founded by Albert Einstein and Leó Szilárd in May, 1946, primarily as a fundraising and policy-making agency.
 Its aims were to warn the public of the dangers associated with the development of nuclear weapons, promote the peaceful use of nuclear energy, and ultimately work towards world peace, which was seen as the only way that nuclear weapons would not be used again.

+History

-The Committee was established in the wake of the "Szilárd petition" (July 1945) to United States president Harry S. Truman opposing the use of the atomic bomb on moral grounds, which was signed by 68 scientists who had worked on the Manhattan Project.
+The Committee was established in the wake of the "Szilárd petition" (July 1945) to United States president Harry S. Truman opposing the use of the atomic bomb on moral grounds, which was signed by 70 scientists who had worked on the Manhattan Project.
 A majority of scientists working on the Manhattan Project did not know entirely what they were creating at the time.

+Einstein called on seven other atomic scientists to join the effort, including Linus Pauling, R.F.
+Bacher, Hans A. Bethe, Edward U. Condon, Thorfin R. Hogness, Harold C. Urey, and V.F.
+Weisskopf.
+They were later joined by Selig Hecht, Harrison Brown, and H.J.
+Mueller.

+Board of Trustees

 The Committee only ever consisted of the eight members of the Board of Trustees, who were: